Poll close in North Carolina special House election seen as 2020 bellwether

 State officials ordered the unusual special election earlier this year, invalidating a win by GOP candidate Mark Harris over McCready in the 2018 midterms after uncovering ballot fraud efforts.

-Some analysts have said the fraud scandal could undercut Bishop unfairly, and undermine any attempts to draw larger lessons from the race.
+Some analysts have said the fraud scandal could harm Bishop's prospects, even though he wasn't involved in the alleged ballot fraud in last year's race.
+That could undermine any attempts to draw larger lessons from Tuesday's contest.

 For their part, Trump and Pence threw their full-throated support behind Bishop.